ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ~~~

-## Flow Identifier Parameters {#iana-params}
+## Flow Parameters {#iana-params}

-This document will request IANA to create an "HTTP Datagram Flow Identifier
+This document will request IANA to create an "HTTP Datagram Flow
 Parameters" registry.
 Registrations in this registry MUST
 include the following fields:

 Key:

-: The key of a parameter that is associated with a datagram flow identifier
+: The key of a parameter that is associated with a datagram flow
 list member (see {{header}}).
 Keys MUST be valid structured field parameter
 keys (see Section 3.1.2 of {{STRUCT-FIELD}}).